 Asbestos cement is a very durable product, and left alone in a good state of repair poses no risk.
-However, if asbestos cement is broken or damaged you may like to consider having it removed especially if dust is being produced by the material.
+However, if asbestos cement is broken or damaged you should consider having it removed especially if dust is being produced by the material.

 Removal of asbestos cement products isn’t usually a licensed activity but does require the use of the correct PPE and procautions (see HSE non-licensed works).
 However, you must never drill, scrape or break it if you don’t know exactly what you’re doing.
 If in doubt refer to a professional.

 No. This is against the law.
 If found reusing asbestos products, you could be prosecuted and liable to a hefty fine.